Plugins

 // Batch registration

-import { registerPlugins } from '@eigenpal/docx-editor-react';
+import { registerPlugins } from '@eigenpal/docx-editor-core/core-plugins';

 registerPlugins([pluginA, pluginB]);